ROCm/TransferBench/docs/reference/presets.rst

       - Default value

     * - ``A2A_DIRECT``
       - To use only directly connected XGMI links (hop count = 1).
 0 = full all-to-all.

-This can be useful on older MI2XX hardware that doesn't feature full all-to-all XGMI connectivity, and running the standard all-to-all between all pairs of GPUs ends up using XGMI links more than once.
+        This can be useful on older MI2XX hardware that doesn't feature full all-to-all XGMI connectivity.
+Running the standard all-to-all between all pairs of GPUs on that hardware ends up using XGMI links more than once.
       - ``1``

     * - ``A2A_LOCAL``